 Soon after, we got the verdict.
 The miracle genomic drug actually made things worse.
 It appeared to encourage the growth of the tumors.
 The oncologist looked at my brother and me and shook her head.

 After consulting, we decided to go with a hospice in Idaho, right next to where my sister worked.
 Mom had always said she wanted to live with Suzy toward the end.
-So, in mid-April, I made arrangements for the cat, crated up the dog, and headed north with Mom one last time.
+So, in mid-April, I made arrangements for the cat, crate up the dog, and head north with Mom one last time.
 She was excited to see my sister, her granddaughter, and great-granddaughter.

-I was watching her, trying to memorize every moment with her, knowing my time dwindled to less than a day, to hours as we landed.
+I was watching her, trying to memorize every moment with her, knowing my time dwindled down to a week, to less than a day, to just hours as we landed.
 She slept at my sister’s, I at a guest house.
 The next morning, my sister picked me up.
 Mom was in the back seat, wondering where we going.

 All of a mile.
 Not a long enough drive.